context-labs/inference-staking/README.md

 3. Rewards are claimed permissionlessly using Merkle proofs via `AccrueReward`
    - Operators receive commission fees and delegators receive staking rewards
    - Rewards auto-compound when added to the staking pool
+   - USDC payments are also distributed to operators

 # Getting Started